Thai government wants end to protests but promises no crackdown

 One analyst said the ruling would likely be seen as part of the build-up to dislodge Yingluck from office and warned of the potential for violence.

-Both the Election Commission and the Constitutional Court are widely seen as favoring Yingluck’s opponents.
+Both the Election Commission and the Constitutional Court are widely seen as favouring Yingluck’s opponents.

 The government has refused to accept a delay in the vote which it would almost certainly win and which the opposition says it will boycott.